groktools/git-authors/README.md

 View the authors for the currently open file

 # Introduction
 **git-authors** is a simple addition to your editor - it displays the authors for a file so that you can contact them if required.
+Their % contributions are also shown.

 Screenshot of the tool run on the awesome list repo's readme file:
 ![Screenshot of the tool run on the awesome list repo's readme file](https://raw.githubusercontent.com/groktools/git-authors/master/git-authors.jpg)